nishantjr/fuzzing-with-k/project-presentation.md

 Goals & Milestones
 ------------------

-#### Develop a fuzzer for K semantics
+#### Develop a test case generator for K semantics

 1. [Engineering] Grammar based generation
 2. [Engineering] Use coverage information for feedback
+3. [Research]    Can we generate instrumentation in a language agnostic fashion?
-3. [Research]    Use typing semantics (for typed languages) to synthesize input with interesting use of types
+3. [Research]    Can we use the typing semantics of language to generate more interesting tests?
-4. [Research]    Combine symbolic execution with instrumentation to generate tests?
+4. [Research]    Can we combine symbolic execution with instrumentation in interesting ways?

 Evaluation
 ----------

 1. Compare code coverage found using our tool with languages that already have fuzzers
 2. Try our fuzzer on a variety of languages: imperative, stack-based, functional